mourendxu/SenselMorphTDRaw/README.md

 License: GPL v3.

 This is a boiler-plate setup for dealing with Sensel Morph's Raw data output inside of Touchdesigner.
+It's not suppose to be pretty or user friendly.
+It just works if all you want is contact point(s) info.

 To test the custom op, download the SenselTests directory.
 It should work with the latest stable and experimental build.